+- At least xlwings 0.27.0

-- New sheets: no special requirements. - Older sheets: make sure that Chrome V8 runtime is enabled under Extensions > Apps Script > Project Settings > Enable Chrome V8 runtime.
+- New sheets: no special requirements.

+- Older sheets: make sure that Chrome V8 runtime is enabled under Extensions > Apps Script > Project Settings > Enable Chrome V8 runtime.

-- You need access to Excel on the web with the Automate tab enabled, i.e., access to Office Scripts.
+- At least xlwings 0.27.0 - You need access to Excel on the web with the Automate tab enabled, i.e., access to Office Scripts.
 Note that Office Scripts currently requires OneDrive for Business or SharePoint (it's not available on the free office.com), see also Office Scripts Requirements. - The fetch command in Office Scripts must not be disabled by your Microsoft 365 administrator.